 Help in the Toolbox

-Every data box in the SISTRIX Toolbox contains a question mark in the top right corner.
+Every data box in SISTRIX contains a question mark in the top right corner.
 It appears when you move the mouse over the data box.
 Clicking on it opens the help text for the respective box.

 Additionally, you can find a question mark button support team directly.at the bottom right on each subpage, which you can use to contact our